Becoming an HVAC Mechanic: Education & Certification

 Sponsored Ad

 Think about your ideal day.
 Maybe it is relaxing poolside in a beautiful tropical retreat and then retiring to a luxury hotel room for a mid-afternoon siesta.
 Or perhaps it is whooshing down an Alpine ski run while the sun is out and then spending the evening curled up by the fireplace with hot cocoa.
-These scenarios are very different but have something in common: after a day in the sun, you get to go inside where it is comfortable and dry.
+These scenarios are very different but have something in common: after a day in the sun, you go inside where it is comfortable and dry.
 And that would not be possible without HVAC mechanics.

 The HVAC mechanic career can be an attractive option for those who like working with their hands, solving problems, and have an aptitude for mechanical issues.
 HVAC mechanics can come from many different educational backgrounds, but the majority have at least two years of postsecondary training.
-Trained mechanics can go on to take many different career paths, whether that means working full-time for a particular facility, becoming self-employed and traveling to different clients each day, or working with a contractor to install systems in new or renovated buildings.
+Trained mechanics can take many different career paths, whether working full-time for a particular facility, becoming self-employed and traveling to different clients each day, or working with a contractor to install systems in new or renovated buildings.

 Keep reading to learn more about the day-to-day experiences of an HVAC mechanic, as well as the steps necessary to join this particular career.